How to choose a sound bar for your TV

 Powered sound bar with built-in subwoofers, 4K/HDR video passthrough, and DTS® Virtual:X

-Powered sound bar with 4K/HDR video passthrough and DTS® Virtual:X
+Powered 2.1-channel sound bar and subwoofer system with DTS® Virtual:X and Amazon Alexa built-in

 TV sound bar/wireless music system with Amazon Alexa, Google Assistant, and Apple AirPlay® 2